Top 12 secure file-sharing tools for accountants

 Strong on security and compliance File storage limits on cloud-hosted version

-Handy automation builder Minimum users excludes solopreneurs and small teams
+Handy automation builder Minimum user limit excludes solopreneurs and small teams

 Client portal with unlimited client access Not designed specifically for accountants